Shoppers Want Respect, Not Discounts [ 7 Brands that Deliver It ]

 In addition to the 40+ companies we rated in How America Shops®, “respectful” companies are emerging every day.
 Some established names, others new ones.

 Founded by former Bonobos executive Craig Elbert, this online vitamin delivery service combines three elements that make shoppers feel respected: customization, transparency, and simplicity.

 Care/of builds personalized daily vitamin packs using “better ingredients” – something clearly important to its health-conscious market.
 It does this in part by culling through research studies and providing shoppers straightforward, easy-to-read graphics to assess a product’s potential effectiveness, along with recommendations.
 This combined with Care/of’s “we’re in this together” tone take the stress out of a potentially complicated process.

 The Korean beauty chain’s first U.S. store, in New York, puts the shopper first by understanding her need to simply get the facts quickly, particularly in the often-complex skincare category.
 The store color-codes its products for easy navigation.
 It then organizes them by need or benefit (pore solution or anti-aging, for example) and highlights the key ingredient, such as green tea.

 Innisfree also recognizes how personal beauty can be, so it invites shoppers to customize their own “My Palette” eyeshadow kits or treatment masks.
 The retailer has also thought ahead for shoppers who don’t have time to browse, with take-home education cards on specific products.

-Respecting the shopper doesn’t require a lot of money; it just means putting her needs first.
+It just means putting her needs first.
 There are no hacks or shortcuts – she’s just too smart for that.
 She also is less likely to compromise today than she was a year ago, so don’t waste time.